 • solvent.

-The future of the picture that will decorate the interior of your apartment is first drawn with a pencil on canvas: a composition is built, small elements and main lines are outlined.
+The future of the painting that will decorate the interior of your apartment is first drawn with a pencil on the canvas: a composition is built, small elements and main lines are outlined.
 The space around the main object is “overgrown” with details, the lines of objects intersect with each other and overlap.
-This gives the picture depth and dimension.
+This gives the picture depth and volume.

-To give the image realism, draw dark and illuminated areas.
-Outline where and at what angle the light will fall on the objects, where the shadow, penumbra and highlights will be located.
+To make the image more realistic, draw in dark and illuminated areas.
+Mark where and at what angle the light will fall on the objects, where the shadow, penumbra and highlights will be located.

 Choosing colors

-In order to choose the right colors for the picture, you need to know that:
+In order to choose the right colors for a painting, you need to know that:

-• to obtain the desired shade of paint is mixed on a palette, and only then applied to the canvas;
+• to obtain the desired shade, the paints are mixed on a palette and only then applied to the canvas;

-• on a sunny day, the color of the object has golden hues, on a cloudy day - grayish;
+• on a sunny day, the color of the object has golden shades, on a cloudy day – grayish;

-• if according to the plot in the picture it is night, the objects will be richer and darker than during the day.
+• if the subject of the painting is night, the objects will be richer and darker than during the day.

 Multi-volume works and 6 years of study at the institute are devoted to the art of drawing.
-At the household level, several guidelines can be given in this process:
+At the everyday level, we can give several guidelines in this process:

 • draw simple objects first;

-• dilute and mix paints for your painting with a margin, because you won’t be able to achieve the exact same shade again;
+• dilute and mix the paints for your painting with a reserve, because you won’t be able to achieve exactly the same shade again;

-• before applying the next layer, the previous one should dry well;
+• Before applying the next layer, the previous one must dry well;

-• try different techniques, but focus on two or three that you can do;
+• try different techniques, but focus on two or three that you can handle;

-• within three days, an image made with oil paints can be corrected, corrected for failed details or completely erased.
+• within three days the image completed oil paints, you can correct, correct failed details or completely erase them.

 Advice.
-If, starting a picture, you planned a plot in the style of realism, and by the middle of the process you are surprised at abstractionism, it does not matter.
+If, when starting the picture, you planned a plot in the style of realism, and by the middle of the process you are surprised by abstractionism, it doesn’t matter.
 Urgently pretend that this is what you intended from the very beginning.
 Abstract creations are merciful to the mistakes of beginners, and in the interior they look impressive and mysterious.

 We begin to create a masterpiece for the interior.